Upgrading BOSH Director on AWS

 For Pivotal Platform installations on AWS, the VM that hosts the new version of Ops Manager uses an Amazon Machine Image (AMI) specific to your region.

-To create an Ops Manager VM instance, do the following:
+To create an Ops Manager VM instance:

 Retrieve the Ops Manager AMI ID.
 See Retrieve Ops Manager AMI ID.